eigmax/Ziren/docs/src/design/arithmetization.md

 ## AIR Implementation in zkMIPS Chips

 Having introduced various chip/table structures in zkMIPS, we note that building a chip involves:
-- ​Matrix Population - Filling values into a matrix structure.
+- Matrix Population - Filling values into a matrix structure.
 - Constraint Construction - Establishing relationships between values, particularly across consecutive rows.

 This process aligns with AIR's core functionality by: